Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 Bring water purification tablets

 Depending where your trek takes place, water purification tablets might be necessary.
 They don’t taste great, but diarrhoea isn’t a treat either.
+Just add an electrolyte sachet to your water source to mask the taste of the purification tablet.

-26. Eat nutritious food
+27. Eat nutritious food

-Obviously it’s important to eat healthy and nutritious food during treks to provide your body with the fuel it needs to keep going.
 What some of you might not know, however, is that nutritious food is doubly important on high-altitude treks to help keep the symptoms of altitude sickness at bay.
-So while a chocolate bar can be a great pick me up when your legs are tiring, the main part of your diet on a trek should ideally be nourishing whole foods.
+So while a chocolate bar can be a great pick-me-up when your legs are tiring, the main part of your diet on a trek should be nourishing whole foods.

 Woman drinking hot beverage in campsite, trekking tips for beginners